SAP-samples/build-template-financial-asset-create-via-rfc/README.md

 > [!Note]
 > The setup of the required destination to the SAP S/4HANA backend is not covered by this document.
 The destination must be defined both in the BTP cockpit as well in SAP Build.

-### :five: Import the content for SAP Build Apps
+### :four: Import the content for SAP Build Apps
 The content is stored in folder ["build_apps"](/build/build_apps) and it can be downloaded from there.

 To import the content in your tenant, please follow the procedure described in the [official documentation of SAP Build](https://help.sap.com/docs/build/sap-build-core/import-project).

-### :six: Import the content for SAP Process Automation
+### :five: Import the content for SAP Process Automation
 The content is stored in folder ["build_process_automation"](/build/build_process_automation) and it can be downloaded from there.

 To import the content in your tenant, please follow the procedure described in the [official documentation of SAP Build](https://help.sap.com/docs/build/sap-build-core/import-project).